UFO News: Could UFO Allegedly Spotted In Paris Be The Same One Seen In Australia And China?

 “This looks like the exact same UFO.
 It’s undeniable that this is either the exact same craft, or something similar to it.”

-In early 2014, another cigar-shaped UFO was spotted along the Gold Coast of Australia near the beach, and Secureteam10 claim that the Australian UFO that hit the news three years ago is more than a little similar to the one spotted previously in China and the one captured just last week in Paris.
+In early 2014, another cigar-shaped UFO was spotted along the Gold Coast of Australia near the beach, and Secureteam10 claim that the Australian UFO that hit the news three years ago is more than a little similar to the one spotted previously in China, and the one captured just last week in Paris.
 Could the fact that all three sightings appear to show the same style of UFO mean that the UFO video from Paris is legitimate?

 “Again we see what looks like a very similar UFO, hovering over the beach, in an eerie display, that truly makes the hairs on my neck stand up.
 At least with these two other UFO sightings we are corroborating the Paris sighting much more.
 I am definitely starting to lean towards us truly having a bonafide, smoking-gun UFO sighting here.”